Eventonomy

 • Guest RSVPs - name + email flow with a magic management link (no account needed).

-• Recurring events - daily, weekly, monthly, or yearly series with a materialized occurrence schedule.
+• Recurring events - daily, weekly, or monthly series with a materialized occurrence schedule.
+(Yearly, specific weekdays, "the last Friday of the month" and skip dates are Pro.)

 • Four views - Grid, List, Month calendar, and Upcoming; a view switcher lets visitors toggle between them.